Guaranteed income payments for life

 We'll issue a policy only if the policyholder and annuitant(s) are Canadian residents.
 There is an exception if the policyholder has an existing Sun Life Financial policy with a contractual right to purchase a payout annuity.

-- Life annuity
+Life annuity types

 - Joint life annuity